Full-Service Snack Vending Machines

-When you sign up for a full-service vending program, everything is done for you.
+A lot of people think to get vending machines for their location, they have to pay for them.
+But when you sign up for a full-service vending program, everything is done for you for free.
 At no cost to your business, the supplier will have the equipment delivered, keep it filled, and service the machine if it breaks.
 The only thing you need to be concerned with is enjoying a cold, refreshing beverage.
 The process to get a machine is relatively simple.
 Here’s how it works:

 First, your supplier of choice will want to conduct a survey of your business/location to determine if it qualifies.
 That means they will make sure there are enough employees or customers that will potentially use the machine.
 Since beverages have a shelf-life, the machine needs to sell through the products fast enough so they won’t expire.
 The threshold for installing a vending machine is around 50 full-time employees.
 Some suppliers—mainly smaller, local companies—sometimes install equipment for properties that have less.
 Another factor the supplier is concerned with is vandalism: they need to make sure the vending machine will be in a secure place.

 After the sales rep determines your location will be a good fit for a vending machine, they will place the order.
 From this point, the installation takes about 10-15 business days.
 Once it’s put on the schedule for delivery, you will receive notice of when it will be installed.